 HER: It doesn’t take a genius to recognize that the institution of marriage is in crisis.
 For years now, divorce rates have been rising, marriage rates declining, and as many as 70% of unions have experienced infidelity … whether both partners are aware of it or not.
 Therapists, religious leaders, self-help authors, and well-meaning friends all have advice on how to keep your marriage faithful and strong, but, recently, some voices on the fringes have been asking if the faithful part is really that essential.
 What if the problem with marriage isn’t communication style, money or kids (the things we usually blame)?
 What if the problem is the expectation to be monogamous when we, as a species, don’t seem to be well-suited to it?

 HER: Good point.
 Throwing feces is incredibly unattractive.
 And so is pretending we have definitive answers for any issue of this complexity.
 We don’t.
 We’re not experts on human evolution, psychology, or sociology.
 But we are fascinated by the topic of monogamy for very personal reasons: we have both lived through sexually unfulfilling marriages, and are currently in the best place we’ve ever been sexually and relationally.
 We’ve invested a lot of time exploring ways to be sure our past frustrations are never repeated, and we want to continue to have the amazing sex life we both value.
-Interestingly, what we’ve discovered is that monogamy doesn’t have to be an all-or-nothing proposition.
-Being what some people have recently called ‘monogamish’ can be at least part of the way we keep our sex life fresh and our relationship ‘faithful’ in the best sense of that word.
+What we’ve discovered is that monogamy doesn’t have to be an all-or-nothing proposition.
+Being what some have recently called ‘consensually non-monogamous’ can be at least part of the way we keep our sex life fresh and our relationship ‘faithful’ in the best sense of that word.
 It may sound crazy, but, for us, it’s working so far.

 HIM: The person who seems to be talking the most about this idea is Dan Savage, the sex advice columnist.
 He coined the term ‘monogamish’ to describe couples who are faithful with a few carefully negotiated exceptions.
 In a television interview a few years ago he said, “Monogamy is ridiculous.
 People aren’t any good at it.
 We aren’t wired for it, we didn’t evolve to be.
 It’s not natural, and it places a tremendous strain on our marriages and long term commitments to expect them to be effortlessly monogamous.”